Doomscrolling

 3. Grayscale Mode

 The Fix: Buried in your phone’s accessibility settings is an option to turn your screen “Grayscale” (black and white).
 Turn this on.
-You will be amazed at how boring Instagram and TikTok look without color.
-It drastically reduces the dopamine hit of opening an app.
+You may be surprised at how much less appealing Instagram and TikTok look without color.

 4. Curate Your Feed Ruthlessly

-You are what you consume.
-If your feed is full of outrage, anger, and catastrophe, your mental state will reflect that.
+What you consume matters.
+If your feed is full of outrage, anger, and catastrophe, it can shape your mental state.

 The Fix: Take 10 minutes to audit your “Following” list.
 Unfollow or mute accounts that consistently post rage-bait or sensationalist content.
 Follow more accounts that share: